jludzik/C-SmartTrafficLightSim/README.md

 6. Green light lasts at least `TRAFFIC_MIN_GREEN_STEPS`, default: 4 steps

 7. Then, after the green light time has elapsed, the algorithm repeats.
 If the same raod is chosen again, the light remains green and steps 4 and 5 are skipped

+## Possibility of transferring to embedded platforms

+- Functions responsible for reading and writing data in JSON format (rw_logic.c) are separated from the logic managing the traffic light states at the intersection and can be easily replaced with communication methods tailored for embedded platforms, as UART transmission.
+If JSON file handling is retained, the project can be run on more advanced embedded platforms like Raspberry Pi.
+- Due to frequent limitations or high computational cost of floating-point operations, no floating-point variables are used in the project.
+- All traffic light states and control data are stored in clear, logically organized data structures, enabling straightforward integration with physical traffic light control via a microcontroller.
+- The code does not depend on libraries specific to desktop systems